 Contact Municipality Authorities

 Those attempting to discover the status of their family members in the island territory should first try contacting municipality authorities for the area where their missing loved ones last were.
 These offices have more up-to-date information on their regions than the national authorities.
-This map includes the phone numbers for each region, which connect you to the Agency for Emergency and Disaster Management offices.

 Contact Disaster Relief Team: [email protected]